sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

  * Verify `show reboot-cause <DPU_Number>` to check the reboot is caused by kernel panic.

-### 1.20 Check DPU status and pcie Link after power off reboot
+### 1.20 Check DPU status and pcie Link after switch power cycle

 #### Steps
  * Power cycle the testbed using PDU controller.